deric/puppet-mesos/README.md

 # Mesos Puppet Module
 [![Build Status](https://travis-ci.org/deric/puppet-mesos.png)](https://travis-ci.org/deric/puppet-mesos)

-This is a puppet module for managing mesos nodes in a cluster.
+This is a Puppet module for managing Mesos nodes in a cluster.

 ## Requirements